Our Services

 Helpful Resources

-High monocytes usually mean your immune system is reacting to something, most often infection or chronic inflammation, though recovery from stress or injury and, less commonly, autoimmune disease or blood disorders can also raise them.
+High monocytes typically indicate your immune system is responding to something—most often infection or chronic inflammation, but also recovery from stress or injury, and less commonly, autoimmune disease or blood disorders.

-Medically approved next steps include a repeat CBC to check trends, a symptom review, targeted labs or imaging, and specialist referral if counts persist or if red flags like fever, night sweats, weight loss, easy bruising, or lasting lymph node swelling occur.
-There are several factors to consider, so see the complete details below to choose the right next steps for your situation.
+Recommended next steps include a repeat CBC to track trends, a symptom review, targeted lab work or imaging, and a specialist referral if counts remain elevated or if red flags appear, such as fever, night sweats, unexplained weight loss, easy bruising, or persistent swollen lymph nodes.

 In many cases, this reaction is temporary and manageable.
 In others, it can signal a more serious underlying issue that deserves medical attention.
 Below, we'll explain what monocytes do, why they become elevated, and what next steps are medically recommended.